-"JOHNNY RICE A LEGEND ACROSS TWO CONTINENT"
+"JOHNNY RICE A LEGEND ACROSS TWO CONTINENTS"

 By Mark Lund